das88768/Snake_game_Py/README.md

 It is a simple snake game built with Python using Turtle module a Tkinter based GUI module.
 We all love games and everyone in this world atleast play game once in life time.
-Most of the people who are familier with Nokia Mobiles play snake games, This snake game is almost similar to that type Plyed in Nokia mobiles.
+Most of the people who are familier with Nokia Mobiles play snake games, this snake game is almost similar to that type Played in Nokia mobiles.

 ## Technologies
 This project is created with: